horgh/irc/README.md

 2812](https://tools.ietf.org/html/rfc2812).
 Where there is a difference, this package favours RFC 1459.

-Due to the vagaries of IRC servers in the wild, this package is lenient and will decode messages even if they are not fully RFC compliant.
+Due to the vagaries of IRC servers and clients in the wild, this package is lenient and will decode messages even if they are not fully RFC compliant.
 For example:

   * It silently ignores trailing spaces in messages in certain cases (in locations where they should be considered invalid).